 The stalked pycnidia and habitat on lignum of ancient trees are diagnostic.
-B. ligni-mollis differs in having a UV+ white thallus, 1- to 2 (-3)-septate ascospores and sessile, globose pycnidia, with longer bacilliform (3.5- $5.5 \times 0.8-1.5 \mu$ m) or ovoid conidia ($2.5-3 \times ca \ 2 \mu$ m).
-Other species with white stalked pycnidia are Micarea pycnidiophora (pycnidia C+ red), and M. stipitata (conidia 6-8 × 1-1.8 μm).
-The stalked pycnidia of Micarea hedlundii are also white-pruinose but have a brownish tone from the colour of the pycnidia and it grows on damp wood in western forests.
+B. ligni-mollis differs in having a UV+ white thallus, 1- to 2 (-3)-septate ascospores and sessile, globose pycnidia, with longer bacilliform (3.5- $5.5 \times 0.8-1.5 \mu$ m) or ovoid conidia (2.5- $3 \times ca \ 2 \mu$ m).
+Other species with white stalked pycnidia are Micarea pycnidiophora (pycnidia C+ red), and M. stipitata (conidia $6-8 \times 1-1.8 \mu$ m).
+The stalked pycnidia of Micarea hedlundii are also white-pruinose but have a brownish tone from the colour of the pycnidial wall.
+It grows on damp wood in western forests.